 Do you know the basic techniques in boxing?

-Learn the basic techniques of boxing And more importantly: Do you already master them?
+And more importantly: Do you already master them?
 If not, you should first get an overview of the different punching techniques in boxing here.
 You have to blindly master jab, cross, hook and upper cut.
 Only then can you learn to use the punches effectively in different boxing combinations.
 The best way to learn the basic techniques is in front of the mirror - preferably a full-length mirror, because not only the arms and shoulders have to be moved correctly.
 The hips and legs also have to work when hitting.

 You practice the punches very bluntly through many, many repetitions.
 If you can do them better, vary the speed or test yourself in a few combinations so that the training doesn't get too boring and you stay on the ball.